English 370Winter, 2017

 Reading: LNL pp. 99-110

-Writing: Excercise B on pp.109-110.
-(We haven't really covered the vowels yet, so do the best you can with what you have read and we'll sort it all out on Monday.)
+Writing: Exercise B on pp.109-110.
+(We haven't really covered the vowels yet, so do the best you can with what you have read and we'll sort it all out on Wednesday.)

 Reading: LNL, Read Chapter 1 and the Syllabus.
 Syllabus Perfect Quiz.